Sainglend/tda-api-client/README.md

 node ./cli_index.js hours get 2020-12-02 FUTURES > hours.json
 ```
 ## Roadmap (no particular order)
-I originally built this for my own use, and my use cases will be the driver for what direction I'll take this.
+This was originally built for a particular set of use cases, and those will continue to be the driver for future project direction.
 In no particular order:
 - Type support for Typescript
 - Data structures for the input and output types, like Order, for easy parsing
 - Helper methods for creating a properly formatted JSON input object (order, watchlist, etc.) given input params.
 - Streaming data support for daemon apps.

-I'm also planning another project which will leverage this library in order to make a command line app, a shell, for trading.
-I want to be able to type "buy 10 F" instead of clicking a bunch of things in Thinkorswim or having to write a clunky Order JSON object.
+Another project is planned which will leverage this library in order to make a command line app, a shell, for trading.
+The goal is to be able to type "buy 10 F" instead of clicking a bunch of things in Thinkorswim or having to write a clunky Order JSON object.

 ## Support